Okmeque1/Okmeque1/README.md

 ### Hi there, fellow people 👋

 - 🔭 I code, game, and that's it.
 Main repo on [Okmeque1/Software](https://github.com/Okmeque1/software).
-- 📫 Mailbox: okmeque1.corporation@gmail.com
+- 📫 Mailbox: `[6510B] Email File Not Found`
-- ⚡ Tip : This is the last tip.
+- ⚡ Tip : try and use the right screws when building that ikea cabinet